ghatotkachhh/PINN-Classification/README.md

    - This step effectively accounts for the gravitational lensing effects, providing a more accurate representation of the true source images.

 3. **Classification Component:**
-   - Now in the second approach After reconstructing the source images, I did not concatenate them instead trained the model solely on the sourced one-channel images.
+   - Now in the second approach, after reconstructing the source images, I did not concatenate them.
+Instead, I trained the model solely on the sourced one-channel images.
    - These one-channel images are passed through a secondary encoder model, which performs the classification task.